-Please make sure you wear clothing that will allow vaccinators access to your shoulder.
+Please wear a short-sleeve shirt if possible, or something with easy access to the upper arm.
 You should also bring the following items to your appointment:

 Please note: you will need to wait for 15 minutes before leaving the vaccination site after you get your vaccine.

 No – there is no cost or co-pay for the vaccine.

 New York State is determining when different groups of people can be vaccinated based on things like age, occupation, and underlying medical conditions.
 To find out who is currently eligible to receive a COVID-19 Vaccine, please visit https://covid19vaccine.health.ny.gov/phased-distribution-vaccine.
 Individuals who are currently on isolation or quarantine are not eligible to be vaccinated.
 Please note: NYS may update the phases and who is included in each at any time.
 Stay tuned to the NYS website, local news, and our website and social media for updates.
 You can also call the New York State COVID-19 Vaccination Hotline at 1-833-NYS-4-VAX (1-833-697-4829).

 No – appointments are not transferrable.
 If you cannot make your appointment time, you should cancel and re-register sometime in the future.

 Schuyler County Public Health (SCPH) and Schuyler Hospital are partnering to organize and staff COVID-19 vaccination clinics in the community as vaccine doses are received from New York State.